john30/ebusd/docs/enhanced_proto.md

 #### from ebusd to interface
  * initialization request
    `<INIT> <features>`
-   Requests an initialization of the interface and requests special features in the data byte (tbd).
+   Requests an initialization of the interface and optionally requests special features.
+   The data byte `d` indicates interest in certain features (like full message sending instead of arbitration only).
+   The feature bits are defined below in the symbols section.
  * send data request
    `<SEND> <data>`
    Requests the specified data byte in `d` to be sent to the eBUS.